moleculerjs/moleculer/docs/PROTOCOL.md

 | Heartbeat | `MOL.HEARTBEAT` |
 | Disconnect | `MOL.DISCONNECT` |

 > If `namespace` is defined, the topic prefix is `MOL-namespace` instead of `MOL`.
-For example: `MOL-dev.EVENT`
+For example: `MOL-dev.EVENT` if namespace is `dev`.

 ## Discovering
 After subscriptions the client broadcasts a `DISCOVER` packet.
-In response to this every connected nodes send back an INFO packet to the sender node.
-From these responses the client need to build its own service registry.
-At last, the client broadcasts also own INFO packet to all nodes.
+In response to this all connected nodes send back an `INFO` packet to the sender node.
+From these responses the client builds its own service registry.
+At last, the client broadcasts also own INFO packet to all other nodes.
 ![](http://moleculer.services/images/protocol-0.8/moleculer_protocol_discover.png)

 ## Heartbeat
 The client has to broadcast `HEARTBEAT` packets periodically.
-The period value is come from broker settings.
+The period value comes from broker settings.
 Default value is 10 secs.
-If the client doesn't receive `HEARTBEAT` for `period*3` seconds from a node, it marks the node to broken and doesn't route requests this node.
+If the client doesn't receive `HEARTBEAT` for `period*3` seconds from a node, it marks the node to broken and doesn't route requests to this node.
 ![](http://moleculer.services/images/protocol-0.8/moleculer_protocol_heartbeat.png)

 ## Request-reply